Ap Csa 2020 Practice Exam 1 Mcq

 Solution and Explanation:

 The correct answer is (C) 2.0.
-Even though x is an integer, y is a double.
+Here's the thing — even though x is an integer, y is a double.
 When an integer is divided by a double, the result is a double.
 The integer x is implicitly cast to a double before the division.
-However, because x is initialized as an integer the answer is an integer represented as a double.
+That said, because x is initialized as an integer the answer is an integer represented as a double.

 Example 2: Control Structures